Puerto Viejo Costa Rica

-Puerto Viejo de Talamanca is a colorful coastal town located in the Caribbean Region of Costa Rica, in Limón Province.
-It is known in the surfing community for having the largest and most powerful wave in Costa Rica, called “Salsa Brava”.
-It is also a site of beautiful beaches, such as Playa Chiquita, Playa Negra and Punta Uva, which are some of the most spectacular beaches in Costa Rica, which can be found between Puerto Viejo and Manzanillo.
+Puerto Viejo Costa Rica is a colorful town located in the Caribbean Coast.
+It is a very popular destination among the surfing community for having the largest and most powerful wave in Costa Rica, called “Salsa Brava”.
+It is also home to some of the most beautiful beaches in the country, Playa Chiquita, Playa Negra and Punta Uva.
+Snorkeling is also one of the best things to do in Puerto Viejo with all the clear waters and abundant sea life.

 Things to do in Puerto Viejo